27 May 2020

 Its massy waters meet and flow;

 From Chillon´s snow-white battlement,

 Which round about the wave enthrals:

 A double dungeon wall and wave

 Below the surface of the lake

 The dark vault lies wherein we lay.

-The period of the Counts and afterwards the Dukes of Savoy lasted from the 12th century till 1536 when Bern conquered Vaud and the castle.
-The Bernese troops also liberated the subject of the above poem from his dungeon.
+The period of the Counts and the Dukes of Savoy lasted until 1536.
+Bern conquered the castle (and Vaud).
+The Bernese troops liberated the subject of the poem.

 François Bonivard (1493-1571) supported Geneva in the struggle between the town and the Dukes of Savoy.
 He was an enemy of Duke Charles III (1486-1553), who imprissoned him in 1532.

 The castle became the property of the (new) canton of Vaud in 1803.
 (Source: A. Guignard, The prisoner of Chillon by Lord Byron, Renens, 2016).